-Hand on your heart: Even if everyone is talking about digitization and new software generations, many IT landscapes are more like museums.
+Hand on your heart: even if everyone is talking about digitalization and new software generations, many IT landscapes are more like museums.
 Sometimes a multitude of legacy systems has accumulated over decades, consisting of different generations of software and hardware from different manufacturers.
 This is not only expensive, but also risky, both from a legal and security point of view.
 What happens if the manufacturers stop supplying patches for vulnerabilities?
-When no more spare parts are produced for the obsolete hardware?
+If no more spare parts are produced for the obsolete hardware?
 What’s the answer if the manufacturer’s license policy changes and license audits are pending?
-What happens when tax auditors can no longer access all data in their original business context?
+What happens when tax auditors can no longer access all the data in their original business context?

 Companies are well aware of the problems.
 For example, the first Application Landscape Report from Capgemini already revealed in 2011 that half of the major companies expect to be able to decommission every second legacy system.
 And in the Report from 2014 the respondents stated that they not only saw it as a possibility, but as a necessity.
 So why aren’t they acting on it?

-The reason lies in the retention obligations for business information, which prescribe different periods – from usually ten years in tax law and 25 years in the area of property taxes to 30 years with liability issues, up to 99 years with patient data and even 150 years in the social security system.
-In addition to these mostly external and partly industry-specific regulations, IT departments are subject to internal regulations that, for example, completely exclude the company’s intellectual property such as design drawings from erasure.
+There are two basic answers to this question.
+The first reason is the retention obligations for business information, which prescribe different periods – from usually ten years in tax law and 25 years in the area of property taxes to 30 years with liability issues, up to 99 years with patient data and even 150 years in the social security system.
+In addition to these mostly external and partly industry-specific regulations, IT departments are subject to internal regulations that, for example, completely exclude the company’s intellectual property, such as design drawings, from being deleted.

-The situation is made even more complicated by new requirements that not only regulate storage and retrieval but also erasure.
-Since 25 May 2018, the European General Data Protection Regulation (EU GDPR) has obliged companies to be able to reliably erase certain information precisely at the level of individual data records.
+The situation is made even more complicated by new requirements that not only regulate storage and retrieval but also deletion.
+Since 25 May 2018, the European General Data Protection Regulation (EU GDPR) has obliged companies to be able to reliably delete certain information precisely at the level of individual data records.

-In particular, this requirement is no longer technically possible with many legacy systems or can only be realized at great expense.
-This means high costs in any case though.
+In particular, fulfilling this requirement is no longer technically possible with many legacy systems or can only be carried out at great expense.
+Either option will result in high costs.

-The continued operation of legacy systems in companies is a major reason why 80 percent of the entire IT budget is generally spent on operations alone.
-This is a permanent obstacle to companies’ innovation.
-Instead of investing in new generations of software and building up new digital knowledge, the know-how about legacy systems must be maintained, purchased at high cost or passed on internally.
+The continued operation of legacy systems in companies is a major reason why 80 percent of the entire IT budget is generally just spent on operating them.
+This is a permanent obstacle to companies’ innovation capability.
+Instead of investing in new generations of software and building up new digital knowledge, the know-how about legacy systems must be maintained, bought in at high cost or passed on internally.
 New software that would take the company into the digital future is introduced slowly or later than necessary.

 JiVS IMP is the name of this modern, central information management platform, with which the entire life cycle of historical information, data and documents, can be managed.
-With its help, information from legacy systems can be historized and their life cycle managed according to internal and external regulations such as the EU GDPR, from the transfer of the legacy systems to the documented final erasure.
+With its help, information from legacy systems can be historicized and its life cycle managed according to internal and external regulations such as the EU GDPR, from the transfer of the legacy systems to the documented final deletion.
 Sensitive data can be stored encrypted.

 JiVS IMP acts as a central collection point and provisioning area or “data staging area” for company information as part of application retirement projects.
 Data and its quality can be analyzed and optimized with its help, for example, using enrichment and harmonization.
 JiVS IMP provides legally compliant access to information independent of the device, time and location and subjects the legacy information pool to end-to-end retention management for the seamless management of the historical data and documents’ life cycle.
 In addition, JiVS IMP’s business object-focused approach provides the option of integrating the platform in modern target environments such as SAP S/4HANA or SAP C/4HANA.

 Companies that use JiVS IMP in the course of introducing new software generations not only have more investment funds at their disposal.
-In fact, they can import selected data only into the new world and dimension the new systems more economically.
+In fact, they can select which data to import into the new environment and dimension the new systems more economically.
 As JiVS IMP gives you the option of creating an analysis of the information pool’s reduction potential, defining the filter rules for data transfer and making information available in a neutral format for its subsequent transformation and migration.

-JiVS IMP simplifies and speeds up other typical business scenarios such as the carve-out and sale of parts of a company carve-out, the integration of acquired companies’ IT landscapes or internal restructuring system merge & split.
+JiVS IMP simplifies and speeds up other typical business scenarios, such as the carve-out and sale of parts of a company or data quality optimization prior to big data scenarios.